-Also, the Master of Counseling program requires a resume describing the applicant's work experience or academic vita.
+The Master of Counseling program requires a resume describing the applicant's work experience or academic vita.
+Also, the Master of Education program requires a background check using Cogent Systems.

 TOEFL (Test of English as a Foreign Language).
 The Test of English as a Foreign Language (TOEFL) is offered in three formats.
 A score of 500 on the paper-based exam, or a score of 173 on the computer-based exam, or a score of 61 on the Internet-based exam is required of all students for whom English is a second language.